junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He throws himself through it.
 The corridor light dies at the same moment.

-The emergency light wakes in the stairs, leaving weak green shadows.
+The emergency light wakes in the stairwell, leaving weak green patches of light and shadows.
 The Detective lunges for the downward stairs, but shadows of two statues are already there, frozen as he stares at them.
 He glances upward then blinks down, those two shadows are already around the corner.
 The arms of the statues reaching out in an attacking pose.

 The Detective races up the stairs without looking back.